tidy-finance/website/docs/32_univariate_sorts.md

 ```

 <img src="32_univariate_sorts_files/figure-html/unnamed-chunk-7-1.png" width="768" style="display: block; margin: auto;" />
-Using the two portfolios, we can easily construct a long-short strategy: buy the high-beta portfolio and at the same time short the low-beta portfolio.
+We can easily construct a long-short strategy based on the two portfolios: buy the high-beta portfolio and at the same time short the low-beta portfolio.

 ```r
 beta_longshort <- beta_portfolios %>%